 Unlike Spotify’s algorithm, their fee structures and all those fine details in negotiating the payout for musicians, blockchain technology can solve this…and that piece of the blockchain technology is called NFTs – non-fungible tokens.

-I can sell that car on an NFT marketplace.
 There are several to choose from, I have my eye on Ghost Market.
-An NFT provides unique ownership in a market, which then means there is real value to it.
+An NFT provides unique ownership in a market,

 A musician on the other hand could know exactly where their music is being played and when, on a transparent open ledger.
 A contributor to a song who negotiated a percentage could know and instantly get paid for each unique play.